-- 1. Council believes Ashburton Airport has the potential to generate more income from rents and landing charges to reduce rates funding. - 2.
+- 1. Council believes Ashburton Airport has the potential to become financially self-sustaining. - 2.
 Council recognises that growth and development must be balanced with the needs and interests of those that use the facility, as well as the Airport's heritage and recreational values. - 3.
 Growth and development planned is to be within the Airport's existing footprint.
 Its existing runways are to be retained in their current position, and all current users are enabled to remain at the Airport. - 4.
 Council expects that both Airport and neighbouring residential activity is likely to intensify over the life of this 30 year Plan.
 This may create competing interests.
 A key consideration is that the Airport's significant resources and activities are not provided anywhere else in the district. - 5.
 Council intends to consider a review of District Plan provisions for controlling airport site noise. - 6.
 Council proposes to plan for: - a.
 A new recreational hangar precinct to accommodate more recreational aviators and their aircraft. - b.
 A commercial hangar precinct for aviation companies and businesses. - c.
 Enabling the proposed Ashburton Aviation Museum expansion to proceed, and maintaining the Airport's existing heritage values. - d.
 Exploring the development of a hangar home precinct where people could live on the Airport.
 This would require a District Plan Change process. - e.
-Developing activity performance standards that would enable growth while: - 1. managing the effects of airport activities on neighbouring residential activity and visual amenity, and - 2. recognising the Airport's value as the district's only aviation hub. - f.
+Developing activity performance standards that would enable growth while: 1. managing the effects of airport activities on neighbouring residential activity, and - 2. recognising the Airport's value as the district's only aviation hub. - f.
 Providing essential infrastructure to support new and increasing use of the Airport.
 This would be funded by those who use the infrastructure.